Pet Spending Demographics and Consumer Behavior: Who's Driving the $147B US Market

 Introduction

 These demographic insights reveal opportunities for businesses to target their most profitable customers while developing products and services that align with evolving consumer preferences and spending patterns.
+For a wider category lens, our complete guide to the U.S. pet economy covers the market context that surrounds these consumer behaviors.

 Primary Pet-Spending Demographics

-Millennials: The Premium Pet Generation
+Millennials: The Premium-Spending Generation

 Millennials treat pets as "starter families" or permanent family members, often delaying marriage and children while channeling parental instincts toward their animals.
 This emotional investment translates directly into higher spending across all categories, from basic care to luxury services.